cis5710/cis5710-homework/README.md

 ### Setup your repo

-First, one group member creates a new, empty private repo. **Do not initialize** the repo with a README, a `.gitignore` file, or a license.
+First, create a new, empty private repo. **Do not initialize** the repo with a README, a `.gitignore` file, or a license.

 Then, run the following commands on the command-line on your laptop.
 Substitute your GH username and the name of the repo you created for `YOURUSERNAME` and `YOURREPO`, respectively.